esentri/domainlifecycles/readme_persistence.md

 <a name="or-mapping"></a>
 #### Object relational mapping

-Part of the object-relational mapping in NitroX DLC Persistence is done by jOOQ (see [jOOQ](#jooq)), especially at the level of mapping between columns and properties.
+Part of the object-relational mapping in DLC Persistence is done by jOOQ (see [jOOQ](#jooq)), especially at the level of mapping between columns and properties.
 The jOOQ mapping functionality, which is based on JDBC and unifies SQL dialect specific features.
-It is further extended by NitroX DLC Persistence, which automatically derives a mapping, that maps the object tree of an Aggregate from/into a set of table rows.
+It is further extended by DLC Persistence, which automatically derives a mapping, that maps the object tree of an Aggregate from/into a set of table rows.

 This mapping takes place in a nearly transparent way for the developer (AutoMapping).